junobuild/docs/docs/guides/github-actions.md

 ## Using GitHub Actions to Deploy Your Decentralized App

-This documentation will guide you through the process of deploying your decentralized app to Juno satellites using the [junobuild/juno-action](https://github.com/junobuild/juno-action) GitHub Action.
+This guide will walk you through deploying your decentralized app to Juno satellites using the [junobuild/juno-action](https://github.com/junobuild/juno-action) GitHub Action.

 ### Adding a Secret Token for Automation